Moyland Castle: Residents and owners

 Until the second half of the 17th Century there followed frequent changes of ownership inheritance, which ended in 1662, when the Brandenburg Field Marshal Alexander von Spaen purchased the fief.

 His descendant Wilhelm von Spaen sold the now rebuilt castle in 1695 to the then Brandenburg electors, and later Prussian King Friedrich I. He used Moyland primarily as a hunting lodge, and also as a love nest.
 His affair with the 17-year-old Emmericher citizen's daughter Katharina Rycker was made mention of at the Prussian court.

 In 1740 during one of his many stays in the castle the Prussian King Frederick II met with the philosopher Voltaire.
 Together they developed the idea of "Truth Factory", a philosopher Academy, which should be set up at the Castle Moyland.

 In 1766 the estate came into the possession of the Dutch family Steengracht when Adriaan Steengracht received the castle as compensation for loans made to the Prussian royal family in the Seven Years' War.

 Moyland remained in a possession within the Steengracht family until 11 July 1990 when the Castle Moyland Museum Foundation was formed with the objective of rebuilding the facility for use as a museum.
 The owners had long been seeking suitable funding for a rebuild.
 The decisive impetus for the creation of the Foundation in 1987 was provided by the brothers Franz Joseph van der Grinten and Hans van der Grinten who were looking for a site for their private collection of modern art.
 On 24 May 1997 the completely renovated buildings and the gardens were reopened.

 Building history

-The former fortified farm was in 1345 to 1355 redesigned by Roland von Hagedorn into a classical gothic castle with a square floor plan.
+The former fortified farm was redesigned in 1345 to 1355 by Roland von Hagedorn into a classical Gothic castle with a square floor plan.
 In addition to three round towers it had on the north corner of a more powerful, fourth round tower, which served as a dungeon.
 From the interior courtyard the third tower was accessible and provided all sorts of comforts, such as a well, toilet, light niches and a fireplace.
 The western side of the castle was at that time, a great hall, the other sides consisted of walls with battlements.
 South of the main castle was a bailey, the castle gate through which the main castle was reached.

 In the 15th century in the courtyard of the main castle building new wings were built and a decorated chapel was added in the east tower.